 Knowing when a person should stop driving can be tough — especially when they don’t think there’s any problem.
 Research fellow Amie Hayley tackles the question: How can you tell when it's time for an older adult to retire from the roads?
+Expert Jenny Nordine weighs in with FAQs about how to talk to your loved one about driving and cognitive decline or dementia.

 The world population is aging.
 According to the latest UN reports, two thirds of people live in countries with below-replacement fertility rates.
 Meanwhile, around the globe, the average lifespan continues to grow.
 Societies are tackling questions of how to make life better for a world where there are more older adults.
 Research fellow Amie Hayley takes a look at the issue — and more specifically, at the question of aging and road safety — from the Swinburne University of Technology in Australia.